pivotal-cf/kiln/TILE_AUTHOR_GUIDE.md

     path_template: "some-path-template/tarball.tgz"
 ```

 Note `repo` is not a GitHub repository.
-It is an Artifactory thing.
+It refers to an Artifactory repository.

 Please see [Path Templates](#path-templates).
 The value of `remote_path` in the BOSH release tarball lock is part of the path needed to construct a URL to download the release.